rrcobb/backgammon/devlog.md

 - doubling cube

+## Controls

+- history navigation
+- click on state shows it
+- jump to states
+- 'play from here'
+- maybe all of it should be through the history?
+- get rid of expand/collapse all

 ## Other Todos...

 - eventually, if the game really needs faster play, we can try optimizing again parallelize, maybe bun workers